 Sure, you’ll still need to take care of tyres, brakes, and the occasional software update.
 But compared to internal combustion engines, the long-term upkeep is lighter on both effort and budget.

-Unless you’re riding in extreme conditions, most electric scooters only need basic maintenance a few times a year.
+Unless you’re riding in extreme conditions, most electric vehicles only need basic maintenance a few times a year.

-It’s true that extreme charging behavior can reduce battery life — but modern scooters are smarter than ever.
+It’s true that extreme charging behaviour can reduce battery life, but modern scooters are smarter than ever.
 Today’s battery systems come with protective features that prevent overcharging, overheating, and power surges.

 The key is balance.
 Avoid draining the battery to 0% too often, and try not to leave it plugged in overnight every time.
-That’s all it takes to maintain good battery health.
+That’s all it takes to maintain good battery health and keep EV Maintenance simple.

-This is where understanding your EV essentials — like proper charging cycles and storage — makes a big difference.
+This is where understanding your EV essentials,k like proper charging cycles and storage, makes a big difference.

 Why EVs Require Less Maintenance Than Petrol Vehicles?